KevGildea/KevGildea.github.io/_posts/2021-09-20-EOM-contact-modelling.md

   <img src="/assets/images/EOM-contact-modelling/EOMs1.jpg">
 </p>

 In phase 2 we consider the contact/impact between the ball and the ground surface as an unforced mass-spring-damper model.
+Note that x<sup>pen</sup>(t) is the displacement in the contact phase (i.e. the penetration).

 <p align="center">
   <img src="/assets/images/EOM-contact-modelling/EOMs2.jpg">